DanielMeixner/DevOpsHack/DevOpsHackChallenges.md

 # DevOps Challenge #6 - Applicaton Monitoring #
 In this challenge, you will set up monitoring for your application in Azure.
-If you need help check out the [Auto Test Hints](/ApplicationMonitoring/ApplicationMonitoring.md).
+If you need help check out the [Application Monitoring Hints](/ApplicationMonitoring/ApplicationMonitoring.md).
 ## Achievements ##
 | # | Achievement   | Maximum score |
 |-|-|-|